What is Industrial and Human Factors Engineering?

 Why WSU's Industrial and Human Factors Engineering Program?

-The BIE Department offers both a Master of Science Degree and Doctoral focus area in IHE.
-The Masters program has a non-thesis alternative in addition to the traditional thesis option.
-The department offers two main tracks of courses: Human Computer Interaction and Systems Modeling and Human Factors Ergonomic Engineering.
-Both tracks offer hands-on courses in state-of-the-art research facilities in the Russ Engineering Center and the new Neuroscience-Engineering Collaboration Building.
+The BIE Department offers both a Master of Science Degree and a PhD in Engineering focus area in IHE.
+The Master of Industrial & Human program has a non-thesis alternative in addition to the traditional thesis option.
+Students choose their coursework in one of five available tracks: Human Computer Integration, Logistics & Supply Chain, Systems Modeling, Ergonmics Engineering and Neuroengineering.
+All tracks offer hands-on courses and laboratories in state-of-the-art research facilities in the Russ Engineering Center and the new Neuroscience-Engineering Collaboration Building.